-Access Plan Ref.
-Item Activity Timescale Cost 1 Pictures 8 Accessible car parking The feasibility of a disabled bay to be created at the front of the playground. signed for disabled only.
+Access Plan Ref. ltem Activity Timescale ິດ Cost £ 1 Pictures 8 Accessible car parking The feasibility of a disabled bay to be created at the front of the playground. signed for disabled only.
 Car parking and advice signage for users requiring assistance to the rear of the school.
-By Summer term 2026 Quotes to be obtained 2 Picture 1a Ensure the small number of external and external doors are decorated with contrasting paint schemes By end of academic year 2026 Quotes to be obtained 3 Provision of induction loops School Hall If needed Quotes to be obtained 4 Picture 3a Contrasts to steps and slopes Mark steps and change of slopes with hi-visibility paint Ongoing - as cleaning steps then fades the contrasts.
-Quotes to be obtained Some steps require handrails and levelling of slopes · · By end of academic year 2027 Quotes to be obtained
+By Summer term 2026 Quotes to be obtained 2 Picture 1a Doors avtarnal doors are decorated with By end of academic year 2026 Quotes to be obtained 3 Provision of induction loops School Hall If needed Quotes to be obtained 4 Picture 3a Contrasts to steps and slopes Ongoing - as cleaning steps then fades the contrasts.
+Quotes to be obtained Some steps require handrails and levelling of slopes By end of academic year 2027 Quotes to be obtained

 7 Picture 3c Access to the internal classrooms Investigate the feasibility, whether practicable to provide accessible access to the classrooms with slopes instead of steps.
-By end of academic year 2028 Quotes to be obtained 8 Picture 5a Toilet seats icololite to improve tacilities for partially By end of academic year 2026 Quotes to be obtained 9 Picture 6 Access to Early Years and the Investigate the feasibility, whether practicable to provide accessible access to the Early Years Classroom and the classroom to the front of the school By end of academic year 2028 Quotes to be obtained 10 When required, change classroom areas to ensure access at lower levels for pupils with additional needs.
+By end of academic year 2028 Quotes to be obtained 8 Picture 5a Toilet seats ICOLOUIS TO IMPROVE TACILITIES FOR PARTIALLY By end of academic year 2026 Quotes to be obtained 9 Picture 6 Access to Early Years and the Investigate the feasibility, whether practicable to provide accessible access to the Early Years Classroom and the classroom to the front of the school By end of academic year 2028 Quotes to be obtained 10 Changes to the allocation of classrooms When required, change classroom areas to ensure access at lower levels for pupils with additional needs.
 When required